jaysalpatel/laravel/README.md

 Packer is used to create machine images with a provisioning script to install php packages, run php artisan commands and set file privilages to read, write and execute for owner
 Also I will eventually implement a Continuous Integration step to build a packer AMI and push it to AWS and recreate EC2 instances with that specific AMI

-this command will validate the tempalte
+this command will validate the template

     packer validate

 this command will build our template with the execution script to provision packages and dependencies

     packer build